alabou/NMOS-MatroxOnly/NMOS With AES3.md

 ### Senders

-A Sender associated with an AM824 Flow through the `flow_id` attribute MUST provide Sender's Capabilities for the AM824 Stream and if fully described for each sub-Flow making an AM824 Stream using the Constraint Set `urn:x-matrox-format`, `urn:x-matrox-layer` and `urn:x-matrox-layer_compatibility_groups` attributes values matching the Sender's sub-Flows.
+A Sender associated with an AM824 Flow through the `flow_id` attribute MUST provide Sender's Capabilities for the AM824 Stream and if fully described for each sub-Flow making an AM824 Stream using the Constraint Set `urn:x-matrox:cap:meta:format`, `urn:x-matrox:cap:meta:layer` and `urn:x-matrox:cap:meta:layer_compatibility_groups` attributes values matching the Sender's sub-Flows.

 An opaque AM824 Sender MUST omit the Sender's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the AM824 Stream and that sub-Flows cannot be constrained as they are not exposed.